arilamstein/censusdis-streamlit/text/table.md

 {ranking_text}

-*The table is interactive - click the "Change" column sort by that column.*
+*The table is interactive - click a column's header to sort by it.*